 Spiritual sites are multiplying.
 Sites like Mecca, Mount Sinai in Egypt, and Bodh Gaya in India still draw legions of pilgrims, but so do a growing number of more unconventional holy sites.
 St. Paul’s Chapel across from the World Trade Center site in New York is one, along with Martin Luther King Jr.’s tomb in Atlanta.
 Or travelers may create their own spiritual trip by journeying to the Italian village where their grandparents lived, or by visiting a childhood home left behind at the age of ten.

 Spiritual sites attract young people.
-College students have long journeyed to exotic and legendary holy sites, but growing numbers of faith communities are also recognizing the value of sending their young people on a spiritual quest.
+Youth have long journeyed to exotic and legendary holy sites, but growing numbers of faith communities are also recognizing the value of sending their young people on a spiritual quest.

 Spiritual journeys are different from ordinary travels.
 In an era in which it’s easy to step onto a plane and be deposited nearly anywhere in the world, a pilgrimage is a reminder of the power of journeys taken slowly and deliberately.